 Once this network is described mathematically, lots of new, useful products can be built using this information.

 To start with, we are introducing three products:- Lists of influential people in given communities.
 These take the forms of the tables you can browse on the homepage.

 - Profiles of individual people.
 These display more detailed information and the list of clusters a given person belongs to.
 You can open profiles by clicking on a given name in the table.

 - Personal Analytics tool.
 This tool is designed to provide you more information about yourself.
 Not only we want to show your scores in specific clusters, but also map your network, so that it’s easier for you to keep track of who is following and interacting with you.
-You can sign up for the waiting list here.
+You can try it out now by going here.

-More importantly, we are planning to open an API.
-You can already apply for early access here.
+More importantly, we have an open API.
+You can apply for access here.